 Please see the example below and feel free to contact us for more information.

 Money Supply & Macro

-Each month AAS Economics applies its unique monetary analysis to discuss and forecast economic and market trends in a core group of countries.
+Each month AAS Economics applies its unique monetary, credit and liquidity analysis to discuss and forecast economic and market trends in a core group of countries.
 This group includes The US, Eurozone, China, Japan, Australia and Canada.